pickten/StoryCraftJS/README.md

 or are in a subfolder),
 the core is not my idea, specifically features 1-9.
 They are from the original Storycraft, which this is an attempt to both port and possibly expand on.
-In particular, with the following exceptions, features 10 and on are actually my ideas:
+However, features 10 and on are my ideas.

-(none currently)

 ## Features